edinburgh-napier/set09121/lectures/lecture3.md

 - Winning is a traditional end point.
     - The game state where one of the winning conditions (objectives) has been met.
 - Some games continue without end points.
-    - Sim City, Factorio, Sims,
+    - Sim City, Factorio (if you ignore the rocket), The Sims

 ---